- About MHLS

 Studies have shown that small fines do not have an impact on return rates.
 In the Colorado State Library white paper, “Removing Barriers to Access”, it is stated, “… research on the value and impact of library fines and fees does not indicate a clear benefit of administering these policies, and they may be costly to enforce.”

-The following 39 libraries in our system are fine free:
+The following 47 Mid-Hudson Library System member libraries are fine free:

 “Across North America, many library systems are going “fine free,” ceasing or limiting their use of overdue materials fines to reduce access barriers.
 ULC has created an interactive map to help you understand and learn from libraries that have gone fine free.”